matai-2020/kim-WD09/README.md

 # JAMStacking exercise

-This exercise used the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/) to create a build a static website with JavaScript, CSS and HTML.
+This exercise started with the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/) to create a build a static website with JavaScript, CSS and HTML.

 ## Set up Environment